KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/README.md

 ### Overview

-The command line enables developers to have work quickly and efficiently.
+The command line enables developers to work quickly and efficiently.
 It's a powerful way to create and manipulate files.
 We'll get comfortable interacting with the filesystem in a text based way!

-We'll also learn about version control to maintain code history and use the command line.
+We'll also learn about version control to maintain code history and enables developers to work together on the same files.

 These concepts are not limited to web development-- the concepts we'll learn tonight are basic building blocks of the development process regardless of the technology stack.
 Or if you're creating a cocktail, it's the rocks (ice) that binds all the ingredients together in a supporting role.